vasabril98/belly-button-challenge/README.md

    * You will need to modify the example gauge code to account for values ranging from 0 through 9.

    * Update the chart whenever a new sample is selected.
+## References
+Hulcr, J. et al. (2012) A Jungle in There: Bacteria in Belly Buttons are Highly Diverse, but Predictable.
+Retrieved from: http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/